denizalperacar/PhysicsEngine/src/core/linear_transformations/README.md

 - [x] htm from quaternion

-- [ ] htm to quaternion
+- [X] htm to quaternion

-- [ ] add unit vector return from the matrix
+- [X] add unit vector return from the matrix

-- [ ] htm to dcm
+- [X] htm to dcm

-- [ ] add vector resolution to htm
+- [X] add vector resolution to htm

-- [ ] htm to euler
+- [X] htm to euler

 - [ ] implement matrix slice accessors

-- [ ] implement the inverse of transformation matrix i.e. get n and theta (page 24)
+- [X] implement the inverse of transformation matrix i.e. get n and theta (page 24)

-- [x] invert transofmation matrices
+- [X] invert transofmation matrices

 - [ ] test the matrix to angle axis // the indices might be just the opposite

-- [x] add print method for all the classes in the linear tranformation folder
+- [X] add print method for all the classes in the linear tranformation folder

-- [ ] add interface for frame
+- [X] add quaternion multiplication

-- [ ] add quaternion multiplication
+- [X] add quaternion inversion